This page describes my personal M571 3.2 and M571 3.2a systems, and also my home network.

 140/150 |

-Benchmarks such as Sandra are not always
+Benchmarks such as Sandra are not always indicative

-runs at these settings.
+these settings.
 As might be expected, processor speed directly affects

 processor performance numbers, and Front Side Bus speed affects memory